inikep/lizard/doc/lz5_Block_format.md

-LZ5 v2.x Block Format Description
+Lizard v1.x Block Format Description
 ============================
 Last revised: 2016-10-08
 Authors : Yann Collet, Przemyslaw Skibinski

-This specification is intended for developers willing to produce LZ5-compatible compressed data blocks using any programming language.
+This specification is intended for developers willing to produce Lizard-compatible compressed data blocks using any programming language.

-LZ5 is an LZ77-type compressor with a fixed, byte-oriented encoding.
+Lizard is an LZ77-type compressor with a fixed, byte-oriented encoding.
-There is no framing layer as it is assumed to be handled by other parts of the system (see [LZ5 Frame format]).
+There is no framing layer as it is assumed to be handled by other parts of the system (see [Lizard Frame format]).
 This design is assumed to favor simplicity and speed.
 It helps later on for optimizations, compactness, and features.